chancancode/branch-rename/README.md

 or "main" branch.
 By default, the [checkout action][checkout-action] fetches only the latest commit, which is more than sufficient for our purpose because all of the Git objects needed for the ref update are already in the remote repository.
-It then push the latest commit to both the "master" and "main" branches.
+It then pushes the latest commit to both the "master" and "main" branches.

 #### Avoiding long checkout times